 Am I scared of the future and look too much in the past?
 Sometimes, especially when it comes to colors and design of things on offer.
 We are becoming too obsessed with functionality I guess.

-We stopped on the way for a get together.
-It was where a well wrapped scooterist pulled up and asked me what was going on.
+We stopped on the way for a get-together.
+A well wrapped scooterist pulled up and asked me what was going on.
 The bikes, the cars and the people were all alien to him.
 That’s when it dawned that for so many a world outside their own is so unfamiliar.

 I was able to take some images which pitted chalk and cheese together.

-The ride ended at an avid biker’s residence in Gurgaon.
-A lovely large house with a pyramid for skylight.
+The ride ended at an avid biker’s residence in Gurgaon; a lovely large house with a pyramid for skylight.
 The biker is Laxman.
 He was riding a Harley V-Rod that day.
 I was told that he has more than twenty bikes.
 Someone pulled up on a Victory motorcycle.
-A cruiser like no other I have seen.
-Resembling a boat, it has ample space to carry a full week’s ration for you and your beloved if you ever decided to take off on a private sojourn at the back of beyond.
-Its so huge that my super wide angle had difficulty in capturing its beauty without distorting its form.
-Have a look at its tail pipe.
-Reminds me of those rocket launchers on MiG 21s.
-But such a fluid form.
-Organic and sensual.
-I’m sure it is the modern day Santa Maria ( One of the ships Columbus set sail, looking for India), but hopefully no-one can get lost so badly riding this bike.
+A cruiser like no other I have seen, resembling a boat, it has ample space to carry a full week’s ration for you and your beloved if you ever decided to take off on a private sojourn at the back of beyond.
+Its so huge that my super wide angle had difficulty capturing its beauty without distorting its form.
+Have a look at its tail pipe; reminds me of those rocket launchers on MiG 21s.
+But such a fluid form!
+Organic and sensual!
+I’m sure it is the modern day Santa Maria (One of the ships Columbus set sail on, looking for India), but hopefully no-one gets lost so badly riding this bike.

 Later at the terrace of Laxman’s house, I acquainted myself with Shamsher.
-Shamsher drove the 1931 model Ford from Magique.
+Shamsher has driven the 1931 model Ford from Magique.
 He told me about his dream to drive in his Ford from Paris to Peking.
 Now that is brave.
-In a modern fuel injected car it is quite a challenge, but in a carburetted vintage car, it is insane.
-What it really speaks of is the love and passion of owning, restoring and riding these cars.
+In a modern fuel injected car it is quite a challenge, but in a carburetted vintage one, it is insane.
+It really speaks of the love and passion of owning, restoring and riding these cars.
 Shamsher likes to keep his car authentic to the last bolt.
 Apparently, even the spark plugs are original.
 His father is also an avid car restorer.